Last updated: March 2026

 | Enforcement | Strict — bags are measured at the gate; oversized items may be charged |

-A 45L backpack fits comfortably within Ryanair's carry-on limit of 55 × 40 × 20 cm.
-However, carry-on access is not included by default — you must purchase priority boarding (available online or at the gate, but cheaper online).
-Without priority, only a small personal item (40 × 20 × 25 cm) is allowed free.
+Most 45L backpacks exceed Ryanair's 20 cm (7.9 in) carry-on depth limit.
+Carry-on access is not included by default — you must purchase priority boarding (available online or at the gate, but cheaper online).
+Without priority, only a small personal item (40 × 20 × 30 cm (15.7 × 7.9 × 11.8 in)) is allowed free.
 A 45L bag will not fit the personal item sizing frame.
 Ryanair enforces these limits consistently at the gate.

 Will a 30L backpack fit on Ryanair? →